-New York's Alexandria Ocasio-Cortez is aiming for 2018's biggest political upset
+Democratic socialist Alexandria Ocasio-Cortez ousts Joe Crowley in New York stunner, CNN projects

 "We have families and communities here (in the 14th District) from Ecuador and Colombia, Bangladesh, Korea, Pakistan, and I see them every day, many of them are very scared about what's going on," she said.
 "With my campaign, in terms of immigration, we're trying to say, 'Hey, we've got your back.'"

-Crowley has also targeted ICE, calling it "fascist," but stopping short of demanding its elimination.
+Crowley also targeted ICE, calling it "fascist," but stopping short of demanding its elimination.
 During a televised debate with Ocasio-Cortez less than two weeks before the primary, Crowley argued that "simply abolishing the agency doesn't take it out of the hands of (Attorney General) Jeff Sessions or this president."

-He then pivoted to what has been a driving theme of his campaign -- the argument that, with Trump in office, Democrats should lean on experienced lawmakers to navigate the opposition on Capitol Hill.
+He then pivoted to what had been a driving theme of his campaign -- the argument that, with Trump in office, Democrats should lean on experienced lawmakers, and away from more ideological firebrands, to navigate the opposition on Capitol Hill.

 "It's about making change in Washington," said Crowley, who in his leadership role has raised money for Democrats around the country.
 "It's about Democrats taking back control of the House of Representatives -- and that's what I'm about doing."